Skip To Content

 Train for Incidents

-Host tabletop exercises and review your incident response plan.
-Ensure everyone understands their roles.
+Host tabletop exercises and review incident response, disaster recovery, and business continuity plans.
+Ensure everyone understands their roles and how to respond to currents threats like ransomware and AI-driven phishing.
 Include your cyber coverage provider and point-of-contact information in the plan.

 Environment and Organization